 Two sputtering systems have been established to fabricate a variety of thin films, especially the nano-structured films including overlayers, multilayers, granular solids, clusters, etc. Two tube furnaces are available for sample (target) annealing, doping, and sintering.

-The NCMN Nanofabrication & Clean Room facility contains a large variety of equipment to prepare, fabricate, analysis, and characterize a wide range of nanostructure materials.
+The Nanofabrication Cleanroom Facility contains a large variety of equipment to prepare, fabricate, analyze, and characterize a wide range of nanostructure materials.

-The NCMN X-Ray Characterization Facility is dedicated to materials identification and characterization through nondestructive, X-Ray Diffraction (XRD), high resolution diffraction for analysis of thin films, complete structure determination of single crystals (crystallography).
+The X-Ray Structural Characterization Facility is dedicated to materials identification and characterization through nondestructive, X-Ray Diffraction (XRD), high-resolution diffraction for analysis of thin films, complete structure determination of single crystals (crystallography).